Guacamole-1/Thermal_Robotic_Inspections/README.md

 # Thermal Robotic Inspection System

 A thermal inspection system built on a [Unitree Go2](https://www.unitree.com/go2/) quadruped robot, integrating a FLIR Lepton 3.5 radiometric thermal camera mounted on a two-axis gimbal.
-The operator can drive the robot, monitor a live thermal feed, and orient the camera independently — all from a single web interface over Wi-Fi, without exposing personnel to hazardous environments.
+The operator can drive the robot, monitor a live thermal feed, and orient the camera independently, all from a single web interface over Wi-Fi, without exposing personnel to hazardous environments.

 Validated at a transformer substation at ISEL, where two active electrical faults were detected, with peak temperatures exceeding the measurement ceiling of a professional handheld thermal camera.